-Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) requested to CA of the requested State on the basis of reciprocity: (G.R.: request is granted if the requesting State guarantees reciprocity) no compulsory measures, request may be executed upon execution, documents/evidence sought transmitted to the requesting State through diplomatic channels As Requesting State: law enforcement/prosecution authorities submit request to the DOJ evaluation in case of insufficient information, coordinate with the requesting agency/authority for completion/compliance with the requirements where request is urgent, DOJ informs CA of the requested State of the forthcoming request upon completion of the requirements, DOJ transmits request to CA of the requested State Party; Portugal Compliance with requirements set for the search, seizure and disclosure of data under national law, including the issuance of an order from the competent judicial authority (except when provided otherwise).
-Mandatory grounds: The proceedings do not comply with the ECHR; The request raises concerns of discrimination (on account of a person's race, religion, sex, nationality, language, political beliefs, etc.); The request involves proceedings before a court of exceptional jurisdiction or the enforcement of a sentence in such context; - The offence is punishable by the death penalty, or an irreversible injury of the person's integrity; The offence is punishable by a life-long or indefinite Required: Portuguese (except where provided otherwise in an international agreement).
+Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) Country DOJ transmits the documents/evidence requested to CA of the requested State on the basis of reciprocity: (G.R.: request is granted if the requesting State guarantees reciprocity) no compulsory measures, request may be executed upon execution, documents/evidence sought transmitted to the requesting State through diplomatic channels As Requesting State: law enforcement/prosecution authorities submit request to the DOJ evaluation in case of insufficient information, coordinate with the requesting agency/authority for completion/compliance with the requirements where request is urgent, DOJ informs CA of the requested State of the forthcoming request upon completion of the requirements, DOJ transmits request to CA of the requested State contrary to the domestic law of the Requested Party; Language of the request (Q 2.3) 28.
+Portugal Compliance with requirements set for the search, seizure and disclosure of data under national law, including the issuance of an order from the competent judicial authority (except when provided otherwise).
+Mandatory grounds: The proceedings do not comply with the ECHR; The request raises concerns of discrimination (on account of a person's race, religion, sex, nationality, language, political beliefs, etc.); The request involves proceedings before a court of exceptional jurisdiction or the enforcement of a sentence in such context; - The offence is punishable by the death penalty, or an irreversible injury of the person's integrity; Required: Portuguese (except where provided otherwise in an international agreement).
 Problems Serious concerns raised by: -The time and money involved; -The difficulty to find skilled translators, especially for uncommon languages.